josephwright/josephwright.github.io/_posts/2011-12-26-programming-latex3-token-list-variables.md

 tags:
   - Programming LaTeX3
 ---
 In the [last post](/2011/12/21/programming-latex3-category-codes-tokens-and-token-lists/), I talked about the concept of a token list and some general functions which act on token lists.
-That's fine if you just want to take some input and ‘do stuff’, but a very common requirement when programming is storing input, and for that we need variables.
+That's fine if you just want to take some input and 'do stuff', but a very common requirement when programming is storing input, and for that we need variables.
 LaTeX3 provides a number of different types of variable: we'll start with perhaps the most general of all, the _token list variable_.

 ## Token list variables

-So what is a token list variable (‘`tl`’)?
+So what is a token list variable ('`tl`')?
 You might well guess from the name that its a way of storing a token list!
 As such, a `tl` can be used to hold just about anything, and indeed this means that several of the other variable types we'll meet later are `tl`s with a special internal structure.

 Before we can save anything in a `tl`, we need to create the variable: this is a general principle of programming LaTeX3.
 We can then store something inside the variable by setting it: